cloudant-labs/graphdb-slate/source/includes/api/_search.md

 }
 ```

 Cloudant Search also supports faceted searching, which allows you to discover aggregate information about all your matches quickly and easily.
-You can even match all documents (using the special `?q=*:*` query syntax) and use the returned facets to refine your query.
+You can match all documents using the special `?q=*:*` query syntax, and use the returned facets to refine your query.
 To indicate a field should be indexed for faceted queries, set `{"facet": true}` in its options.

 #### Counts